-The overall goal of the housing and community development and planning programs covered under the Five-Year Consolidated Plan is to strengthen partnerships among all levels of government, the private sector and with other jurisdictions to provide quality affordable housing, establish and maintain a suitable living environment, and expand economic opportunities for low-to-moderate income persons.
-These partnerships includes for-profit and non-profit organizations.
+The overall goal of the housing and community development and planning programs covered under the Five-Year Consolidated Plan is to strengthen partnerships among all levels of government, the private sector and with other jurisdictions.
+This includes for-profit and non-profit organizations to enable them to provide quality affordable housing, establish and maintain a suitable living environment, and expand economic opportunities for low-to-moderate income persons.